 • To ensure that images used around school, for example, in lessons, noticeboards, assemblies represent the diverse culture and society we live in.

-• To ensure that young people with disabilities who attend Toot Hill School have a voice through promotion of the Pupil Voice and increased opportunities for wider student participation.
+• To ensure that young people identifiable by one of the protected characteristics who attend Toot Hill School have a voice, and are offered opportunities for wider student participation.

 |Privacy Notice for Pupil Data||We use information that we gather in relation to our pupils for various purposes.
 Information that we hold in relation to a pupil is known as personal data.
 This will include data that we obtain from pupils directly and data which we obtain from other people and organisations.
 We might also need to continue to hold personal data for a period of time after pupils have left the school/trust.
 Anything that we do with this personal data is known as processing.|

 The school/trust is committed to being transparent about how it collects and uses personal data and to meeting its data protection obligations.

 Please see the attached document for full details.